templecloud/website/lessons/3d-basic-rendering/rendering-3d-scene-overview/rendering-3d-scene.md

 A very good and simple example of a shape whose intersection with a ray can be found using the geometric and algebraic method is a sphere.
 You can find both methods explained in the lesson [Rendering Simple Shapes](/lessons/3d-basic-rendering).

 <details>
-<summary>Difference between parametric and implict surfaces.</summary>
-Earlier on in the lesson, we mentioned that NURBS and Subdivision surfaces were also somehow defined mathematically.
+_What is the difference between parametric and implict surfaces_ Earlier on in the lesson, we mentioned that NURBS and Subdivision surfaces were also somehow defined mathematically.
 While this is true, there is a difference between NURBS and implicit surfaces (Subdivision surface can also be considered as a separate case, in which the base mesh is processed to produce a smoother and higher resolution mesh).
 NURBS are defined by what we call a parametric equation, an equation that is the function of one or several parameters.
 In 3D, the general form of this equation can be defined as follow:

 $$